pySTEPS/cookiecutter-pysteps-plugin/README.rst

 - **email**: Your email address.
 - **plugin_type**: The type of plugin you would like to create.
   Options: [1. importer, 2. postprocessor]
+- **plugin_subtype**: The subtype of plugin which you would like to create. e.g for postprocessors, options: [1. diagnostics, 2. ensemblestats]
 - **project_name**: The name of your new Pysteps plugin.
 - **project_slug**: The namespace of your Python package.
-  The name should be Python import friendly (no spaces, no hyphens, and no special characters).
+  The slug should be Python import friendly (no spaces, no hyphens, and no special characters).
 - **project_short_description**: Short description of the plugin.
 - **plugin_name**: Name of the module implementing the plugin.